jhpyle/docassemble/_docs/fields.md

 For more information on using this feature, see the documentation for the [`Address`] object.

+This feature can be used internationally with a variety of address types.
+Here is an example that illustrates all of the possible attributes of the [`Address`] object that can be set by [Place Autocomplete].

+{% include side-by-side.html demo="address-autocomplete-test" %}

 ## <a name="bigexample"></a>A comprehensive example

 Here is a lengthy example that illustrates many of these features.